oasis-tcs/openc2-glossary/glossary.md

 TODO

 ## 2. Context
-TODO text
-* prose to help understand terms in context.
+Section 3 is organized similar to a typical dictionary with the terms to be defined listed alphabetically.
-* Chicken and egg on understanding terms in context of other terms.
+Sometimes it is also helpful to understand the terms in context of other terms.
+This section is an attempt to use the terms as they would be used in the OpenC2 context.
-* Not intended to be requirements style use cases but instead just explanations to help in understanding of the words
+It is not intended to be requirements style use cases but instead just explanations to help in understanding of the words.
+However it does attempt to be accurate.
+I.e. the examples used should be valid.

 _**OpenC2**_<sup>[def](#openc2)</sup>
 _**commands**_ <sup>[def](#command)</sup>